eda-ricercatore/sardegna-scala/notes/scala-notes.md

 		* When a function is called, the first element in the list is the function, and the remaining elements in the lists are the arguments of the function.
+		* Use Polish notation \cite{WikipediaContributors2017w}, or prefix notation, to represent functions (such as mathematical operations) and their arguments;
+			compare to the reverse Polish notation, or postfix notation
+				\cite{WikipediaContributors2017x}.
 	- "Use its own data structures to express code"; this strategy is known as "data as code".
 	- Using the previously mentioned concepts/ideas, arrange *Lisp* code